 Plagiarism, Academic Integrity & Exam Offences

-Cheating offences and plagiarism are taken very seriously and are dealt with according to the College’s Cheating Offences Policy & Procedures [pdf].
+Cheating offences and plagiarism are taken very seriously and are dealt with according to the College’s Academic Misconduct Policy and Procedure (pdf).

 Types of Offence